 Preheat your oven to 180°C/350°F.

-In a medium sized sized saucepan, over medium-high heat, add the dried cranberries, mixed dried fruit OR sultanas, whisky and boiling water and cook through several minutes until plumped.
+In a medium-sized saucepan, over medium-high heat, add the dried cranberries, mixed dried fruit OR sultanas, whisky and boiling water and cook for several minutes until plumped.
 Turn off and allow to cool (some water will still be in the pan, that is fine.)

 In a large mixing bowl add the eggs, butter and sugar and using an electric beater, beat until well-combined and pale.

 Add the vanilla extract and almond essence to the egg mixture and quickly combine with your electric beater.

 Next add the self-raising flour, mixed peel and naked ginger and using your electric beater or silicon spatula mix well again to combine.

 Add the cooled dried fruit/water mixture and mix well.

 Pour into your lined cake tin and bake for 40-55 minutes or until golden-brown and the top springs back when you press it or a skewer inserted come out clean.

 Allow to cool and eat as is, or with my Spiced Christmas Custard yum!

 COMFORTABLY SERVES 12